rke12/poppulo-task/README.md

 The task is comprised of two parts.

 - Part 1 is a report on Exploratory testing of the given API.
 This is documented in the file 'part1.md'.
 - Part 2 is the automation excercise.
 Lemoncheesecake was the framework used for the automation task.
+Built using Python 3.10 and packages installed using pip 22.0.4

     The code for the automation task can be found in the 'my_suites.py' file in the 'suites' folder.
 Here you will find four tests that test Employee API by sending requests to create, read, update and delete an employee.